 House Bill No. [insert bill number] aims to establish statewide uniformity for guaranteed income programs in Montana by prohibiting local governments from administering such programs.
-The bill, titled the "Work Protection Act," asserts that unless explicitly authorized by state law, political subdivisions—including counties, cities, and school districts—cannot adopt or enforce any ordinances or rules that facilitate payments to individuals under a guaranteed income program.
-The Attorney General is tasked with enforcing this prohibition by issuing cease and desist orders to non-compliant political subdivisions and pursuing injunctive relief if necessary.
+The bill, titled the "Work Protection Act," asserts that unless explicitly authorized by state law, political subdivisions cannot adopt or enforce any ordinances, orders, or rules that facilitate payments to individuals under a guaranteed income program.
+The Attorney General is tasked with enforcing this prohibition by issuing cease and desist orders to any political subdivision that violates this section, and if compliance is not met, the Attorney General may seek injunctive relief.

 HB0604_1(1): 7-1-111